brontolinux/hENC/README.md

 # hENC

-A radically simple hierachical External Node Classifier (ENC) for CFEngine
+####A radically simple hierachical External Node Classification (ENC) system for CFEngine####

 With just 60 lines of Perl to read and merge settings from plain text files, hENC is probably the simplest external node classifier for CFEngine on the planet.
 I doubt you can find anything as simple and as flexible and powerful (but if you do please share it because I want to use it!).

-This ENC system for CFEngine is based on the following components:
+The hENC system for CFEngine revolves around the **henc** module, with these surrounding components:

-- a CFEngine module, you'll find it in module/henc
-- a configuration for the module, in lib/henc_cfg.cf
-- a CFEngine agent bundle to run the module, you'll find it in module/enc.cf
-- a few CFEngine bodies used in enc.cf, in lib/henc_lib.cf
-- a set of text files with classes and variables to represent different systems configurations in your infrastructure
+- your text files with classes and variables to represent the different systems configurations in your infrastructure
+- an agent bundle [enc.cf] which does all the file copying and ensures the file list before handing off to the henc module
+- a configuration [henc_cfg.cf] file which describes the [hub] source and [client] destination directories to be used
+- a library [henc_lib.cf] which manages the compare/copy operations and the module execution permissions
+- the henc module itself, which parses all of the plain text files and assembles the appropriate list of settings

-The text files, whose format is based on CFEngine's module protocol, are read by the module to set/cancel classes and variables that represent your infrastructure.
-Of course, you do want to create these files by yourself and they are not included in this distribution.
-The format of the files is explained below, along with suggestions about how to build your file hierarchy.
+The text files, whose format is explained below, are read by the hENC system to set/cancel classes and variables that represent your infrastructure.

+You then configure your promises library to execute dynamically depending on the specific configurations of classes and variables that result from each separate execution of the hENC system.

 ## Does it work on my CFEngine installation? ##